Current issues and what the World Food Programme is doing

 What the World Food Programme is doing in Guatemala

-WFP’s activities in Guatemala are geared towards reducing food insecurity, improving the nutritional status of mothers and children under 5 and living conditions of vulnerable groups by increasing agricultural productivity and farmer’s marketing practices.
+WFP’s activities in Guatemala are geared towards reducing food insecurity, improving the nutritional status of mothers and children under five and living conditions of vulnerable groups by increasing agricultural productivity and farmer’s marketing practices.
 These priorities, which aim to assist the most vulnerable portions of the population, were identified in close coordination with the Government of Guatemala.

 In order to reduce chronic undernutrition 45,500 beneficiaries will receive supplementary feeding and 12,000 subsistence farmers will be assisted to improve livelihoods starting 2011.
 The Country Programme will connect 3,000 small farmers to the markets.